There is a rope around my neck and it is pulling

 deserted in the realization that they could not help

-but bend under the heat of a world on fire.
+but bend in the heat of a world on fire.

 Should I find that beast at the end of the labyrinth,